Praqma/reveals/dtu-training/slides.md

 Note:
 - Exploring a Repository
-  - GitHub Repositories
   - **DEMO:** Exploring a repository
-    - `Code` view
-    - `README.md`
-    - `Issues` view
-    - `Pull Request` view
+    - `Code` <-- The bulk of your repository, where you keep all your files and data
+    - `README.md` <-- A 'Markdown' file which gets rendered on the main page by default, explain markdown
+    - `Issues` <-- The heart of collaboration & communication, issues is where you can manage work/report problems,...
+    - `Pull Request` <-- Pull requests are a means of proposing changes to the repository, the owner can merge them in
     - `Wiki` <-- "A place to hold documentation for your repo"
     - `Pulse` and `Graphs` <-- "Dashboards, or the stats of your projects.
 Keep up to date on your project."
     - `Settings` <-- "You don't see this because you aren't an owner or admin of this repository."
-      - Add co-teachers as your collaborators.
-Also add yourself!

 >>>>NEWSECTION
+## Issues

+**Members**
+* Create an issue:

+"Add me as a collaborator!"

+**Leaders**
+* Add your members
+* Resolve the issues

 Note:
   - Using Issues
     - Describe Issues
-  - DEMO: Using Issues
+    - **DEMO:** Using Issues
       - Create issue for "Add me as a collaborator!"
       - Discuss Permissions
         - If you aren't a collaborator, on a public repo you may add a comment to an issue, or create an issue of your own.
         - You can't create branches, PRs, merge PRs.
-    - @mention any co-teachers who will [run the script](https://github.com/github/training-utils/blob/master/add-collaborators) on their computer from https://github.com/github/training-utils
-      - make sure you have a `GITHUBTEACHER_TOKEN` saved for the repo you are using for every teacher/co-teacher
-      - make sure to run the script e.g. `add-collaborators -r praqmatrainer/everyone-12-2016 -i 1`
+    - **DEMO:** Add co-teachers as collaborators to your demo fork.
+Resolve the issue

 >>>>NEWSECTION
-Note:
-- Understanding the GitHub Flow (https://guides.github.com/introduction/flow/)
-    - Alternatively, to intro, you can use this: http://prezi.com/wlyhzbxadj_f/?utm_campaign=share&utm_medium=copy&rc=ex0share
->>>>NEWSECTION
+## You've got mail!

+Notification settings

 Note:
 - Social Features of GitHub
   - Explain how to control the flood of email by: